Shlok1729/credline/README.md

   - **Good (≥650):** 140% collateral ratio, 1.5x borrow cap limit
   - **Standard (<650):** 180% collateral ratio (Default)

-### 2. The TEE Enclave (Node.js Mock)
+### 2. The TEE Enclave Serverless Proxy
-- A local simulation (`mock-tee.js`) running on port `6674`.
-- Securely ingests private financial metrics (Account Age, Transaction Count, Monthly Volume), processes a credit score algorithm, and securely signs the result with the authorized key.
+- **Mock Fallback on Vercel**: Because Flare's Coston2 infrastructure requires explicit indexer DB credentials to run the true Docker TEE proxy in production, we deployed our cryptographic mathematical model natively as a **Next.js Serverless API Route (`/api/tee`)**.
+- This acts as an exact functional simulation of the Go Enclave!
+It securely ingests private metrics, calculates the logarithmic score, and physically signs the payload with a dedicated ECDSA private key.
+- The smart contract (`CredRegistry`) strictly verifies this specific signature, ensuring the architecture remains functionally identical to the real enclave flow!

 ### 3. Frontend Web3 Dashboard (Next.js + React)
-- **Real TEE Integration**: The frontend hits the local TEE simulation at `/direct` to compute the score securely before submitting the TEE's signature on-chain via Wagmi.
+- **Vercel Native Integration**: The frontend hits our Serverless API route to compute the score securely before submitting the TEE's signature on-chain via Wagmi.
+No local processes required!
 - **Data Source Simulation**: A sleek dropdown that simulates pulling private data from Web2 sources, showing the user exactly what private data is being analyzed before being sent to the enclave.
 - **Live Borrowing Experience**:
   - Interactive Deposit & Borrow inputs with robust edge-case handling.